open-anthro-projects/nekomata-ui/README.md

 **Currently in development**

-Nekomata-ui is an UI framework build with Svelte that aims to be a radical new approach for UI frameworks like how Svelte works in comparison to traditional frameworks like React and Vue.
+Nekomata-ui is an UI framework / component libary build with Svelte that aims to be a radical new approach for UI frameworks like how Svelte works in comparison to traditional frameworks like React and Vue.

 ### Nekomata-ui tries to be that by: